-- Women: basketball, cross country, field hockey, lacrosse, soccer, swimming, softball and volleyball - Men: basketball, cross country, lacrosse, soccer, swimming, volleyball, and baseball
+- Women: basketball, cross country, field hockey, lacrosse, soccer, softball, swimming and volleyball - Men: baseball, basketball, cross country, lacrosse, soccer, swimming and volleyball

 The College is a National Collegiate Athletic Association (NCAA) Division III member and a member of the North Eastern Athletic Conference (NEAC).
 If you are interested in joining one of the intercollegiate athletic teams, please speak with the appropriate head coach.